negebauer/IIC2113-Diseno-Api/documentation.md

     ```javascript
     {
-      applicable: "Not sure",
+      applicable: 'Not sure',
-      usefulness: "indispensable",
+      usefulness: 'indispensable',
-      relevance: "Important for our experience",
+      relevance: 'Important for our experience',
-      feasibility: "feasibility of the selection",
+      feasibility: 'feasibility of the selection',
       experience_id: :experience_id,
       methood_id: 11,
     }